Rezaheydariii/Mint100ERC20/README.md

-# Sample Hardhat Project
+# Sample Hardhat Project For Mint 100 ERC-20 SwissTronik

-This project demonstrates a basic Hardhat use case.
+This is an exercise for deploying Mint 100 ERC20 token contract on  SwissTronik network.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

 Try running some of the following tasks: